kozy/edgefs/README.md

 EdgeFS is capable of spanning unlimited number of geographically distributed sites (Geo-site), connected with each other as one global name space data fabric running on top of Kubernetes platform, providing persistent, fault-tolerant and high-performance fully compatible S3 Object API and [CSI volumes](https://github.com/Nexenta/edgefs-csi) for stateful Kubernetes Applications.

-At each Geo-site, EdgeFS segment nodes deployed as containers (Kubernetes StatefulSet or Docker Compose) on physical or virtual nodes, pooling available storage capacity and presenting it via compatible S3/NFS/iSCSI/etc storage emulated protocols for cloud-native applications running on the same or dedicated servers.
+At each Edge location, EdgeFS segment nodes deployed as containers (Kubernetes StatefulSet or Docker Compose) on physical or virtual nodes, pooling available storage capacity and presenting it via compatible S3/NFS/iSCSI/etc storage emulated protocols for cloud-native applications running on the same or dedicated servers.

+EdgeFS can run on top of any underlying storage architecture - high-performance NVMe Fabric, local raw devices, existing filesytems or high-performance key-value databases.

 ## How it works, in a Nutshell?

+Essentially it is high-performance versioning system that is capable of achieving 1,000,000+ versions per second rates, where each version is universally identifieable and location independent.

 If you familiar with "git", where all modifications are fully versioned and globally immutable, it is highly likely you already know how it works at its core.
 Think of it as a world-scale copy-on-write technique.
-Now, if we can make a parallel for you to understand it better - what EdgeFS does, it expands "git" paradigm to object storage and making Kubernetes Persistent Volumes accessible via emulated storage standard protocols e.g. S3, NFS and even block devices such as iSCSI, in a high-performance and low-latency ways.
+Now, if we can make a parallel for you to understand it better - what EdgeFS does, it expands "git" paradigm to object storage and making Kubernetes Persistent Volumes accessible via emulated storage standard protocols e.g. File, Object, NoSQL databases and even block devices, in a high-performance and low-latency ways.
 With fully versioned modifications, fully immutable metadata and data, users data can be transparently replicated, distributed and dynamically pre-fetched across many Geo-sites.

 ## Developer Guides, Services and APIs